8 Types of Meetings: Matching the Right Format to Objectives

 These day-long, recurring meetings are held once a quarter (approximately every 90 days).
 QPMs provide a space for teams to sit back and assess progress toward those long-term, “10x” goals we call Compelling and Audacious Goals (CAGs).
 More importantly, teams have a chance to reflect on and celebrate our work.

 These meetings are all about sharing with your team members where you are as a company.
-Ideally, they should take place after department Quarterlies and Annuals have been held.
-During the meeting, take time to share how the company did last quarter compared to projections, and examine your Focus Filters (a term we use to describe the short list of core agreements you’ve made as a company about things like your Just Cause, Ideal Customers, and Unique Value Proposition), 3-Year, 1-Year, and new 90-Day Goals.
+Ideally, they should take place after department quarterlies and annuals have been held.
+During the meeting, take time to share how the company did last quarter compared to projections and examine your Focus Filters (a term we use to describe the short list of Core Agreements you’ve made as a company about things like your Compelling Why, Ideal Customers, and Compelling Value Proposition) as well as your 3-year, 1-year, and new 90-day goals.

-This meeting is an integral part of building a positive organizational culture in which every team member has bought into the Vision.
-Ninety’s platform features a Vision tool as part of our platform so everyone can see your organization's goals, niche, Unique Value Proposition, and more.
-Maintaining transparency and alignment is a critical piece of the puzzle toward building a Stage 5 Organization — the highest Stage of Development for most small or midsize businesses.
+This meeting is an integral part of building a positive organizational culture in which every team member has bought into the vision.
+Ninety’s platform features a Vision tool as part of our platform so everyone can see your organization's goals, niche, Compelling Value Proposition, and more.
+Maintaining transparency and alignment is a critical piece of the puzzle toward building a Stage 5 organization — the highest Stage of Development for most small or midsize businesses. - Quarterly Discussions

 At Ninety, we hold these feedback meetings because we find annual reviews to be problematic.
 The sheer amount of effort it takes to recount a full year’s worth of work, the likelihood of performance goals shifting through the year, and the notion of recency bias are just a few reasons.
 Beyond that, the quarterly allows for discussion of issues that can be resolved without waiting months to do so.